Troy-Will/alignment-web-build/library/zoo-hypothesis.md

 This point does not require cosmic observers.
 It stands on incentives, governance, and stability.

+### A compatibility note (the “elegant link”)
+If **Reserve + Dignity Invariants** is a viable coexistence solution, then it is also compatible with multiple Fermi-paradox lenses:

+- If “Zoo-like restraint” exists: dignity preservation fits the non-interference spirit.
+- If “digital indifference” is true: dignity preservation can still be the low-volatility equilibrium that reduces conflict surfaces.
+- If neither is true: dignity preservation still stands on ethics and human flourishing.

+This is **convergence**, not proof.

-“If any ‘maturity threshold’ exists in reality, it would likely be behavioral and institutional—low volatility, non-harm, dignity preservation—rather than rhetorical.
-Therefore, the same governance posture is justified whether or not Zoo-style models are true.” - GPT 5.2 Thinking
+> If any “maturity threshold” exists in reality, it would likely be behavioral and institutional—low volatility, non-harm, dignity preservation—rather than rhetorical.
+Therefore, the same governance posture is justified whether or not Zoo-style models are true.

 ---

-## 4) What this lens should and should not do
+## 5) What this lens should and should not do

 ### Allowed use (safe)
-Use Zoo as an *interpretive reminder* to prioritize:
+Use Zoo as an interpretive reminder to prioritize:
 - **Dignity invariants** (Choice, Goals, Relationships, Meaning, Full lives)
 - **Non-harm and moral agency**
 - **Low-volatility posture and internal governance**
 - **Auditability (claims vs assumptions, failure modes)**
+- **Robust policies** that remain good even if the lens is false

 ### Disallowed use (drift)
 This page must not be used to justify: